 I will explore their website, read their blog, download their freebie and follow their newsletter for a while before buying.

-It’s like a relationship, you don’t ask somebody to marry you on the first date.
+It’s like a relationship, you don’t ask someone to marry you on the first date.
 You get to know them, go out on a few dates, build a connection and then possibly consider the option of getting married.

 How do you build trust on your website?